dartmouth-cs52-20S/workshop-deployment/README.md

 What happens if you try to run `script_python2` in the `environment_python3` container?
 Does that make sense?

 There you have it!
 If you made it this far, you've successfully managed projects with separate dependencies using docker containers.

+## Summary
+* [ ] Learned some key Docker terminology
+* [ ] Pulled an image from Docker hub and ran it on your local machine
+* [ ] Created your very own Docker image (in fact two of them)
+* [ ] Had the time of your life

 ## Questions
 1. What is the difference between a virtual machine and a container?
 2. Give an example of a situation (either from your experience or a hypothetical one) in which it would be helpful to use docker to manage an environment.

 ## Citations
 This tutorial was adopted from https://docker-curriculum.com and https://docs.docker.com/get-started/.

+## Resources
+Want to learn more about Vagrant?
+Check out https://www.vagrantup.com/intro/index.html or https://opensource.com/resources/vagrant
+   Docker more your speed?
+See the official introduction https://docker-curriculum.com/ or this well done introductory video https://www.youtube.com/watch?v=pGYAg7TMmp0